All Products

 Query scheduled jobs

-You can execute the following statement to query the scheduled jobs created by the current user:
+Query all jobs created by the current user:

 SELECT * FROM sys.user_jobs;

-Modify the content, start time, and execution interval of a scheduled job
+Modify a scheduled job

 Syntax

-CHANGE(job BINARY_INTEGER what VARCHAR2, next_date DATE,interval VARCHAR2)
+CHANGE(job BINARY_INTEGER, what VARCHAR2, next_date DATE, interval VARCHAR2)

-Table 3.
 Parameters

 BEGIN